 Early Notables of the Fetters family (pre 1700)

 Prominent among members of the name Fetters in this period include the knight Eusebius Vetter, who so distinguished himself at the Battle of the White Mountain during the uprising...

 In the United States, the name Fetters is the 11,233rd most popular surname with an estimated 2,487 people with that name.

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Fetters were

-Fetters Settlers in the United States in the 19th Century
+Fetters Settlers in United States in the 19th Century

-Fetters Settlers in the United States in the 20th Century
+Fetters Settlers in United States in the 20th Century